jzmanu/siyuan-icon-tools/README.md

 - Fixed the abnormal plug-in loading prompt information.

+## v1.0.4
+- Fixed the problem that the plugin's settings interface does not display abnormally in non-Chinese scenarios.
+- Modified typos in plugin information.

 # Feedback

 If you encounter problems during use, please raise [issues](https://github.com/jzmanu/siyuan-title-icon-manager/issues) on Github.